sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 `SRR7108392.fastq.gz`
 `SRR7108393.fastq.gz`

-also upload the file `Homo_sapiens.GRCh38.cdna.all.fa.gz`, which is a reference file that we will use later.
+also upload the files `Homo_sapiens.GRCh38.cdna.all.fa.gz` and `Homo_sapiens.GRCh38.104.gtf.gz`.
+These are reference files that we will use later.

 3. You should now have these 4 files in your history:
     - `SRR7108388.fastq.gz`